Contact Us

 • Residential proxies: These utilize real user devices.
 They are the most expensive (avg. $8/GB) due to their high anonymity and complex sourcing, as seen in our Bright Data and Oxylabs pricing.

-• Datacenter proxies: They are incredibly cheap (starting from $0.50/IP at Webshare) but easier for websites to detect and block.
+• Datacenter proxies: They are cheap (starting from $0.50/IP at Webshare) but easier for websites to detect and block.

 2. Exclusivity: Shared vs. dedicated